The Marvelous Land Of Oz

 Woggle-Bug, as they rode along.

-the scenery," said the Scarecrow.
-"Hold on tight, or you may get
+mind the scenery," said the Scarecrow.
+"Hold on tight, or

 horizon.